CleanroomMC/cleanroom-website/docs/groovy-script/getting_started/preprocessors.md

 Accepts a single word indicating the side, either `CLIENT` or `SERVER`, case insensitive.
+After the preprocessor is declared, there should be a colon `:` followed by desired side.

 Allows the script file to be run if and only if the game is being loaded by the current side.
 Dedicated Servers are considered Server-side.